otaku-overclocks/osu-rank/README.md

 # osu!rank
 Small open-source utility to show your rank or compare two players without the need to open the website Requires you to use your own API key, available [here](http://osu.ppy.sh/p/api).
 Just fill in whatever name and website, it's automated)

+Our discord server is located right [here](https://discord.gg/Uydavrp).
+Come and say hi!
 What it can do
 --------------
 ### Check your own stats: